 Design is a gift, not something to monetize.
 It’s always about giving, always

 has been.
 Give everything you have to dish out.
 There’s no point if there is no

 sacrifice.
-Avoid the people and the institutions—the exploiters—who only take.
+Avoid the cliques, clubs, and institutions—the exploiters—who only take.

 Without that, nothing can happen.